ianrastall/text-utils/books/ada/book-ada-01.md

 begin
    Put_Line("Hello")   -- Missing semicolon → compile error
    Put_Line("World");
-end;
+end Hello;
 ```

 This strict requirement eliminates ambiguity.
-In C, missing semicolons cause
+In C, missing semicolons can cause
-silent errors; in Ada, the compiler immediately flags the issue.
+silent errors or confusing error messages; in Ada, the compiler immediately
+flags the issue with a clear diagnostic.

 ### 1.6.4.
 Comments